 There is some debate about who invented hummus (even on the spelling hummus/houmous).
 There was even a low key mental war fought between Lebanon and Israel called the hummus war!
 To be honest, I don’t care who invented it as long as it is smooth, packed full of garlic and paired with something that makes a good scoop!

 One of the best places in the city to indulge in some tahini-based pleasure is Ben-Sira Hummus.

 Don’t let the conservative nature of Jerusalem fool you.
 There are hipsters, craft beers and drinking holes galore to be explored.
 Our favourite discovery was The Sira pub which was packed with locals.
 They even had a very decent local cider which ended the evening perfectly.
 Handily, it is just around the corner from Ben-Sira Hummus.

 Don’t fall foul of the happy hour offers shouted by promotions guys waving huge cocktail menus.
 The drinks are well below par, many on the menu don’t actually exist and the whole experience could be rather disappointing.

 Day Two of Your Jerusalem Itinerary – Further Afield

 There are loads of options for your second day in Jerusalem, all of which are outside the Old City.
 You can get to all of these options by public transport or by hiring a car.

 Experience Weightlessness Floating in The Dead Sea

-In my opinion, no trip to Israel is complete without a dip in the Dead Sea, especially when it is only A short drive from Jerusalem.
-This body of water is highly salty and packed with minerals so that people float incredibly easily, hence the photos of tourists reading papers while bobbing in the water.
+No trip is complete without a dip in the Dead Sea, especially when it’s only a short drive from Jerusalem.
+This body of water is highly salty and packed with minerals so that people float incredibly easily.
+Hence the photos of tourists reading papers while bobbing in the water.
 The closest access point is just an hour away from Jerusalem and can be reached by public bus or by hiring a car.